Skip to main content

 It is a written set of operating rules, not a manager preference.
 You define which channel handles which message type, what counts as urgent, when a live discussion is required, and what must be written down after.
 A quick check: can a new teammate find the source of truth for chat, email, meetings, escalation, and meeting notes without asking a manager?

 Do not set one blanket timing rule for every message.
-Assign response expectations by channel and urgency, then insert the actual standard as: Add current response window guidance after verification.
+Assign response expectations by channel and urgency, and mark any unverified field as response window pending team-policy verification.
 Check three recent threads in chat and email.
 If a reader cannot tell the expected response window from the channel or label alone, the rule is still too vague.

 Make rules mandatory where ambiguity creates missed work or repeated conflict.
 That usually means channel protocols, escalation paths, written decision capture, and the minimum standard for meeting notes.
 Leave format preferences or light Slack etiquette flexible unless they start causing handoff failures.
 Check your draft by marking every rule either must or may, and remove any item that sits awkwardly between the two.